What are the Global Studies?

-Climate change and scarcity of resources, wars and flight, hunger and mass poverty, terror and violence are representative for a multitude of unsolved global problems and challenges.
-The Master's programs in Global Studies at the Karl-Franzens-Universität prepare students to think and act holistically in a globalized world that is becoming increasingly complex and dynamic globalized world.
+Climate change and resource scarcity, wars and flight, hunger and mass poverty, terror and violence represent a multitude of unsolved global problems and challenges.
+The Master's degree programs in Global Studies at the University of Graz prepare students to think and act holistically in a globalized world that is becoming increasingly complex and dynamic.

-The Master's programs in Global Studies have developed in a growth process that has been supported by the great commitment and interest of researchers, lecturers and students of the university in cooperation with external organizations.
-They bundle the professional expertise of the University of Graz in the fields of globalisation and (sustainable) development.
-Fighting poverty, world hunger, education, climate and environmental protection, human rights, worldwide production and working conditions, diversity and gender, peace and justice, etc. are central themes of Global Studies, which also corresponds to the contents of the "Sustainable Development Goals" of the United Nations.
+The Master's programs Global Studies was developed in an ongoing process driven by the great commitment and interest of researchers, faculty, and students at the University in cooperation with external partnering organizations.
+Global Studies combine the professional expertise of the University of Graz in the fields of globalization and (sustainable) development: poverty reduction, world hunger, education, climate and environmental protection, human rights, worldwide production and working conditions, diversity and gender, peace and justice, etc. are central topics of Global Studies.
+This also corresponds with the contents of the "Sustainable Development Goals" of the United Nations.

-Since winter semester 2018/19, 3 curricula with different specialisations came into force:
+Since winter semester 2018/19, three curricula with different specializations have been implemented:

-- Global Studies - Specialization Business Economics and Environment
+- Global Studies - Specialization: Economy and Environment

-The three curricula have been developed to ensure more consistency from the preceding Bachelor's programmes to the respective Master's programmes.
-Thus, the specialization on Business Economics and Environment was developed especially for graduates of preliminary studies in Business and Environmental (Systems Science), Law and Politics for graduates of law and political science, and the specialization in Society and Culture for graduates of sociology, (enviromental systems sciences) geography, ethnology/cultural studies, history, political science, and education.
+The three curricula were developed to ensure continuity from the preceding bachelor studies to the respective master studies.
+Thus, the specialization in Economics and Environment has been developed especially for graduates of previous study programs in economics and environmental (systems) sciences, the specialization in Law and Politics for graduates of law and political science, and the specialization in Society and Culture for graduates of sociology, (enviromental systems sciences) geography, ethnology/cultural studies, history, political science, and education.